Aaron0696/psychmods/README.md

 myjson <- fromJSON(file = url("https://nusmods.com/api/moduleTimetableDeltaRaw.json"))
 # create empty dataframe which will act as a container to be populated with data
 myModInfo <- data.frame()
-# for each element in the myjson list, append it to mydata
+# for each element in the myjson list, append it to myBid
 for(r in 1:length(myjson))
 {
   if(myjson[[r]]$Semester == 1 | myjson[[r]]$Semester == 2)